-Key project 2009 Determination 2013 Determination 2020-2024 Proposed E Expended Proposed Expended Proposed Mardi to Warnervale pipeline 29.5 0.4 26.3 2.4 57.5 Charmhaven Sewerage Plant 18.6 1.0 See below 0.2 10.2 Gosford CBD - water and sewerage upgrades 8.0 0.4 37.0a Porters Creek stormwater harvesting 13.3 0.1 10.6 0.2 0.0 a To be funded by NSW Government grants.
+Key project 2009 Determination 2013 Deter 2020-2024 Proposed Expended Proposed Expended Proposed Mardi to Warnervale pipeline 29.5 0.4 26.3 2.4 57.5 Charmhaven Sewage Treatment Plant 18.6 1.0 See below 0.2 10.2 Gosford CBD - water and sewerage upgrades - 8.0 0.4 37.0a Porters Creek stormwater harvesting 13.3 0.1 10.6 0.2 0.0 a To be funded by NSW Government grants.

-Sources: 2013 Wyong pricing submission, p 135; Central Coast Council proposal to IPART, March 2019 AIR/SIR Update; IPART analysis.
+Sources: 2013 Wyong pricing submission, p 135; Central Coast Council proposal to IPART; March 2019 AIR/SIR Update; and IPART analysis.

 Table 5.8 lists two projects that the Council proposed in the 2013 determination period.
-While our expenditure review consultant (Oakley Greenwood) did not consider these projects to be efficient, the Council still included these projects in its capital expenditure budget for the same period (ie, the Council used its revenue allowance to fund these projects).
-However, it did not deliver these projects in the review period, and is re-proposing them in the 2019 determination period.
-76
+While our expenditure review consultant for the 2013 determination (Oakley Greenwood) did not consider these projects to be efficient, the Council still included these projects in its capital expenditure budget for the same period (ie, the Council used its revenue allowance to fund these projects).
+However, it did not deliver these projects in the review period, and is reproposing them in the 2019 determination period.
+94